GKAYED/hybrid-spec-framework/README.md

 # Hybrid specification framework

+**The Unofficial Learning Lab for Spec-Driven Development**

+*Spec Kit gives you the tools.
+We teach you the craft.*

-**A practical methodology for AI-accelerated software development through conversational prototyping, specification extraction, and multi-model validation.**
+A practical methodology for AI-accelerated software development through conversational prototyping, specification extraction, and multi-model validation.

 ---